DFE-Digital/ecf-gov-guidance/content/choose-mentors-for-early-career-teachers.md

 Every mentor at your school is expected to take part in this training.

-Schools should not send one mentor for training and then expect that mentor to train their colleagues.

 Your provider will have minimum engagement requirements for all the mentors at your school.